Bratabase help » How to take your measurements

 Neck to nipple

-Measure from the dip between your collar bones to either of your nipples.
+Measure from the front dimple between your clavicles (Sternal notch or manubrium) to either of your nipples.
 This measurement may be different on each breast, which is normal.
 Either enter the average measurement or measure only once.

 Breast base height